ahaborte918/vpn/README.md

 </p>
 <p>

-Looking at this exercise we see that 3 different IP addresses were utilized just from our local computer to connect to the internet.
+As we review this exercise in totality, we notice that 3 different IP addresses were utilized just from our local computer to connect to the internet.
-Home IP (USA): 99.47.77.196,
+Home/Local IP (USA): 99.47.77.196,
 Virtual Machine IP (France): 98.66.162.170,
-Virtual Machine IP VPN (Netherlands) 80.79.7.127
+Virtual Machine IP VPN (Netherlands): 80.79.7.127

 </p>